-- Develop an automated email campaign for distinct customer segments
+Develop automated email nurture campaigns for distinct customer segments

 With so much going on, it can be really easy to focus on just getting things done and really hard to find time to do things the right way.
-That’s why we use our own software to automate dozens of marketing initiatives every day.
-And perhaps our most reliable and effective automation feature is automated email trigger campaigns.
+That’s why we use our own growth marketing software to automate dozens of marketing initiatives every day.
+And perhaps our most reliable and effective automation feature is automated email nurture campaigns.

 Never heard of them?
 Not sure how to use them?
 Already using them but without much success?

-Keep reading to learn more about triggered email campaigns and how to get the most out of this digital marketing automation goldmine.
+Keep reading to learn more about email nurture campaigns and how to get the most out of this digital marketing automation goldmine.

-Different than standard lead nurturing email campaigns (which generally send a series of emails in a predetermined cadence), triggered emails are designed to fire as soon as someone who is visiting one of your digital properties performs a specific action.
+Different than standard email nurturing campaigns (which generally send a series of emails in a predetermined cadence), triggered emails are designed to fire as soon as someone who is visiting one of your digital properties performs a specific action.

 Sending triggered emails based on user behavior is one of the best ways to personalize your digital marketing campaigns because it allows you to tailor your messaging based on those behaviors.
-In fact, according to a study conducted by WebFx, triggered email campaigns have a 70.5% higher open rate than traditional marketing emails.
+In fact, according to a study conducted by WebFx, triggered email campaigns have a 70.5% higher open rate than traditional email nurturing efforts.

 But if you really want to succeed, the name of the game is relevance.

-Since trigger campaigns are based on timeliness and relevance, you need to build emails that deliver the right messaging based on how the prospect is (or isn’t) engaging with your digital properties and content.
+Since trigger campaign marketing is based on timeliness and relevance, you need to build emails that deliver the right messaging based on how the prospect is (or isn’t) engaging with your digital properties and content.

-Let’s take a look at five ways you can continue the conversation after the fact to improve lead generation and retain loyal customers!
+Let’s take a look at five trigger-based marketing examples you can use to continue the conversation after the fact to improve lead generation and retain loyal customers!

 1) Deliver on Your Promise

-The majority of triggered emails are designed to follow-up on a positive user interaction, such as subscribing to a newsletter or downloading an eBook.
+The majority of triggered emails are designed to follow-up on a positive user interaction, such as subscribing to a newsletter or downloading an eBook or other event.
 Therefore, it’s no surprise that these campaigns are so successful.
 After all, the recipients are actually looking forward to receiving your emails!
 (How often can you honestly say that?)

 To take full advantage of all this goodwill, you need to deliver on your promise.
 That is, you need to send purposeful emails that confirm (and affirm) the customer’s action.
 So if someone really loves your blog and signs up to receive your monthly newsletter, but they don’t receive a welcome email confirming they’ve done so, they might wonder if they filled out your form correctly or if there’s an issue with their email server.
 Either way, this is a terrible user experience that reflects poorly on your organization and will likely cost you what might’ve been a promising lead.